 There just really isn’t much better in life than a big bowl of spaghetti and meatballs.

 This recipe is so special and one that gets made again and again in my family.
 I’m super excited to share with all of you too!
 I know your family will love it just as much as mine does.
-We make this for every special dinner.
+We make this for every special meal.
 It’s our go-to for Christmas Eve dinner, birthday parties and when my brother comes in from out of town.

 spaghetti and meatballs in a white bowl topped with parmesan cheese and fresh basil